Capitalism: A Rampant Virus of Consumption

 In time, much of the virgin resources of the Earth become consumed, and so it becomes necessary to find a way to make more money from the fields that have already been wasted and burned.
 These barren places may no longer contain gold or timber or fertile soil, but they still are valuable simply because they offer physical space for people to live and work.
 But these cannot be truly valuable without a high demand for living space.
 In this way, simply to increase the value of otherwise useless land, we can see that Capitalism encourages population growth.

-[3] While many were not hardy enough for such independence, it is important to note that the option was available and did occur.
+In years past, even only 100 years ago in America, a man did not have to own property or pay rent at all if he had sufficient skills.
+He could simply travel to a place where no one else lived and eek out a modest living from his natural surroundings.[3]
+While many were not hardy enough for such independence, it is important to note that the option was available and did occur.
 But in today’s world, every square inch of our planet is known and owned by some individual, corporation, or government.
 There is no free space anywhere upon our world, excepting some desolate regions of Third World countries where life is impossible for other than the indigenous people.
 For all practical purposes, the entire planet is an owned thing, and so every person must pay either for rent or to purchase just a simple physical space in which to live.

 This is an astonishing fact, and one that would frighten and confuse many people from previous centuries.
 The notion that it costs money just to physically exist, no matter where you may go or how little you may impact those people around you, completely independent of your needs for food and water, is a completely foreign concept for humanity before modern times.
 This condition could not occur without a high human population.